BitMind-AI/dfd-arena/arena/detectors/README.md

 ## Directory Structure

-### 1. deepfake_detectors/
+### 1. detectors/
 The modular structure for detectors used in the miner neuron is defined here, through `DeepfakeDetector` abstract base class and subclass implementations.

-- **deepfake_detectors/** contains:
+- **detectors/** contains:
   - **configs/**: YAML configuration files to load detector instance attributes, including any pretrained model weights.
   - **Abstract Base Class**: A foundational class that outlines the standard structure for implementing detectors.
   - **Detector Subclasses**: Specialized detector implementations that can be dynamically loaded and managed based on configuration.

-The `DeepfakeDetector design` allows for high configurability and extension.
+The `DeepfakeDetector` design allows for high configurability and extension.

-### 2. Architectures and Training
+### 2. architectures/
-- **UCF/** and **NPR/**
+This folder contains model-specific files for various architectures used in deepfake detection:

+- **UCF/**: Contains model architecture and training loops for `UCF (ICCV 2023)`.
-These folders contain model architectures and training loops for `UCF (ICCV 2023)` and `NPR (CVPR 2024)`, adapted to use curated and preprocessed training datasets on our [BitMind Huggingface](https://huggingface.co/bitmind).
+- **NPR/**: Contains model architecture and training loops for `NPR (CVPR 2024)`.

+Both are adapted to use curated and preprocessed training datasets on our [BitMind Huggingface](https://huggingface.co/bitmind).

-### 3. gating_mechanisms/
+### 3. gates/
-Similar to `deepfake_detectors/`, this folder contains abstract base classes and implementations of `Gate`s that are used to handle content-aware preprocessing and routing.
-This is especially useful for multi-agent detection systems, such as the `DeepfakeDetector` subclass `CAMODetector` in `deepfake_detectors/camo_detector.py`.
+This folder contains abstract base classes and implementations of `Gate`s that are used to handle content-aware preprocessing and routing.
+This is especially useful for multi-agent detection systems, such as the `DeepfakeDetector` subclass `CAMODetector`.

 - **Abstract Gate Class**: A base class for implementing image content gating.
 - **Gate Subclasses**: These subclasses define specific gating mechanisms responsible for routing inputs to appropriate expert detectors or preprocessing steps based on content characteristics.
 This is useful for multi-detector or mixture-of-expert detector setups.

 ### 4. registry.py
 The `registry.py` file is responsible for managing the creation of detectors and gates using a **Factory Method** design pattern.
-It auto-registers all `DeepfakeDetector` and `Gate` subclasses from their subfolders to respective `Registry` constants, making it simple to instantiate detectors and gates dynamically based on predefined constants.
+It auto-registers all `DeepfakeDetector` and `Gate` subclasses from their respective folders to respective `Registry` constants, making it simple to instantiate detectors and gates dynamically based on predefined constants.

 - **Factory Pattern**: Ensures a clean, maintainable, and scalable method for creating instances of detectors and gating mechanisms.
 - **Auto-Registration**: Automatically registers all available detector and gate subclasses, enabling a flexible and extensible system.